hyperium/tonic/tonic-examples/routeguide-tutorial.md

 }
 ```

 As in the simple RPC, we pass a single value request.
 However, instead of getting a
 single value back, we get a stream of `Features`.

-We use the the `try_next()` method from `futures::TryStreamExt` trait to repeatedly read in the
+We use the the `message()` method from the `tonic::Streaming` struct to repeatedly read in the
 server's responses to a response protocol buffer object (in this case a `Feature`) until there are
 no more messages left in the stream.

 #### Client-side streaming RPC
 The client-side streaming method `record_route` takes a stream of `Point`s and returns a single
 `RouteSummary` value.

 ```rust
 use rand::rngs::ThreadRng;